Who Do You Think You Are?

-Both companies do have sales, whether it’s a free shipping offer or up to a 40% off discount.
-If cost is an issue, I would suggest waiting for a sale to purchase a kit, sometimes both companies will offer a discount if more than one kit is being purchased.
+Each company does offer some type of discount, whether it’s a free shipping offer or up to a 40% off sale.
+If cost is an issue, I would suggest waiting for a sale to purchase a kit, sometimes these companies will offer a discount if more than one kit is being purchased.
 Cyber Monday, which falls after Black Friday is a great time to pick up a kit.
 It makes for a perfect gift for those that are hard to buy for, or a family you want to honor.
 Be mindful that some people may have reservations about exploring their family tree, it is best to be respectful and ask prior to offering a kit as a gift.
 A kit will usually arrive within 3-5 business days, but processing of results during holiday seasons may encounter delays.

 When the box arrives, there will be a barcode on the tube.
 I suggest taking a photo of your assigned ident code with your phone to ensure you have a backup record.
 Register your ident number prior to returning the box.

-Both companies do offer the option of displaying your ancestry results with those related to your dna, or allowing you to opt out of this feature.
+Both 23andMe and Ancestry do offer the option of displaying your ancestry results with those related to your dna, as well as allowing you to opt out of this feature.
 You may also share a condensed summary of your percentages via an email weblink to non-members.

 Opting in to share your results with others, may also grant 3rd parties access to your raw data, primarily towards research purposes you might not have otherwise consented to for contribution.
 It’s been said that the blind studies exploit customer’s rights with vague terms of service agreements.
 Over the years, most of these agencies have been exposed due to a lack of full disclosure.

 Not many are aware that 23andMe’s was founded by Anne Wojcicki, and was financially backed by Google co-founder Sergey Brin, her now ex-husband.
 Google’s Calico/Alphabet Inc. has also been linked to AncestryDNA as well.